 How the Applicable Federal Rate Works

-There won’t be any penalties if you charge above the appropriate AFR.
-However, if your rate is below it, you’ll be on the hook for taxes.
+There won’t be any penalties if you charge more than the appropriate AFR, but you'll be on the hook for taxes if your rate is below it.

 Types of Applicable Federal Rates

-There are three types of AFRs you’ll typically find:
+You'll typically find three types of AFRs: you’ll typically find:

-- Short-term AFRs: These AFRs are based on the one-month average of the market yields from marketable debts of three years or less.
+- Short-term AFRs are based on the one-month average of the market yields from marketable debts of three years or less.

-- Mid-term AFRs: Mid-term AFRs are rates that come from debts with maturities that range from three to nine years.
+- Mid-term AFRs are rates that come from debts with maturities that range from three to nine years.

-- Long-term AFRs: These are bonds with maturities of greater than nine years.
+- Long-term AFRs are bonds with maturities of greater than nine years.

-AFRs are typically much lower than the rates commercial lenders charge, so your family member will likely land a better deal on a loan from you.
+AFRs are typically much lower than the rates commercial lenders charge, so your family member will still probably land a better deal on a loan from you.

 Private Loans vs. Gifts